Sweet Dreams (novel)

 Sweet Dreams is a 1973 novel by English writer Michael Frayn.
 The book follows a middle-class intellectual man, Howard Baker, who dies and ends up in a middle-class intellectual version of heaven, where he and his circle of middle-class intellectual friends have jobs such as designing the Alps and creating man.
 Howard moves through a series of more or less trite philosophical positions before finally going to work for God.

+Reception

+David Pringle included Sweet Dreams as Number 53 in his 1988 book, Modern Fantasy, The Hundred Best Novels.
+Pringle called it, "a beautifully sustained satire on the limitations of middle-class good intentions, reasonableness, decency, selflessness, moderation, fairness, sound common sense, and all-around good-chappery."
+He went on to say that it is "impeccably written, profound (and perhaps depressing) in its implications, and very, very funny."